 A Fighter Arises

 This payoff notwithstanding, the Master Component is a solid success.
 Mattel also enters into lucrative deals with some large-scale retailers.
-Tandy sells its version of the Intellivision, called the Tandyvision One, through Radio Shack stores.
-Sears manufactures the console under the Sears Tele-Games label as the Super Video Arcade.
+Tandy sells its branded version of the Intellivision, called the Tandyvision One and priced at $249.95, through Radio Shack stores starting in November 1982.
+Sears markets the console under the Sears Tele-Games label as the Super Video Arcade.
 A $6 million ad campaign pushes 600,000 Intellivision units off store shelves through the 1981 Christmas season.
 For the year, the Mattel Electronics division makes up 25% of net sales for the company as a whole, and 50% of the profits of the mother corporation.
 Another million Intellivision units move between 1982-83, becoming the first real threat to Atari’s dominance of the industry.
+A comparison of the tank combat games available for both Atari’s and Mattel’s systems lays bare the differences between the two: while Combat on the VCS is a simple affair with small blocky tanks surrounded by small blocky walls, Armor Battle on the Intellivision features much more realistically designed tanks, with landscape features that effect movement on maps that are randomized across 240 different possible permutations.
 The game that rapidly becomes the system-seller for the Intellivision is Major League Baseball, going on to become the biggest selling game in the Mattel Electronics library.
 1,085,700 cartridges are sold over three years, and foreshadowing what would happen nearly ten years later between Nintendo’s NES and the Sega Master System, the Intellivision becomes known as the “adult” videogame, the serious sports fan’s choice over Atari.
 MLB and the other spectacular sports titles take centre stage in Mattel’s massive promotion of their machine.